 Too early.
 This is the number of penalty points received when encountering a time control before the Norm Passage Time (NPT).

 Too late.
 This is the number of penalty points received when encountering a time control after the Norm Passage Time (NPT).

 Maximum.
 This is the maximum number of penalty points received per missed Time Control.

-TC-IN.
-This is the number of minutes a participant can check in early per TC-IN (of TC-FINISH) without receiving a penalty.
+Penalty free early for TC-IN.
+This is the number of minutes a participant can check in early per TC-IN without receiving a penalty.
 This is usually user to regroup the field and not have participants waiting for their IPT before a lunch or Finish location.

 default value: 15 minutes early without penalty.